DanishMMir/event-booking-system-assignment/README.md

 - This will enable you to test the endpoints of the application and tinker with different functionalities.
 - You can also execute test suite by running `docker-compose run  --rm artisan test` command inside the project root.

+## How can Authentication and Authorization be implemented.
+- This can be implemented by using Laravel Sanctum package in combination with Laravel Fortify package.
+- Laravel Sanctum will handle the authentication for API as well as any session and cookie based frontend.
+- Laravel Fortify will handle user authentication and authorization by providing implementations for registration, login, password_resets, 2FAs, etc.
+- Laravel Gates and Policies can be used to implement different roles and permissions for users in the system.
+- The routes that need to be behind authentication need to be wrapped inside the `auth` and `sanctum` middlewares.
+- As can be seen in the `routes/api.php` file, the event routes apart from list and show are wrapped inside `auth` and `sanctum` middleware.
+- If this is uncommented, then these event routes will only be accessible with a valid authorization token provided in request.
+- All other routes will continue to work without authorization token.

 ## Improvements that can be made
-- Auth can be implemented
+- Auth can be implemented.
+- More elaborate and complex database schema can be defined.
+- A frontend UI can be created.
+- The remaining bookings endpoints can be created.
+- coding standards can be improved by adding tools like phpstan, psalm, etc.
+- A local build pipeline can be created to check if the new code follows the defined coding standards.
+- This build can be extended to GitHub Actions to run more thorough builds.
+- Proper role based authorization can be implemented.
-- many more
+- many more.

-## What has not been done / was unclear
+## What has not been done
 - Auth Implementation has not been done as was mentioned in the assignment.
-- Schemas have been kept simple on purpose due to time constriant.
+- Schemas have been kept simple on purpose due to time constraint.
 - Not all endpoints have been implemented for bookings.
 Only `list` and `store` endpoints implemented.